Conspiracy theories about Capitol riot are still popping up on social media

 "The racism, antisemitism, xenophobia, islamophobia, and other forms of hate on display this week at the United States Capitol are easy to find with the click of a button on platforms that serve billions of people around the globe," the Stop Hate for Profit coalition said on Friday.
 The group is made up of civil rights and advocacy groups including the Anti-Defamation League and Color of Change.

-Facebook and Parler didn't immediately respond to a request for comment.
+Facebook and Parler didn't immediately respond to requests for comment.
 A Twitter spokeswoman said it's labeling misleading tweets and that content depicting a moment of death violates its rules.

 Kate Starbird, an associate professor at the University of Washington, says labeling of misinformation hasn't stopped its spread on social networks.

 "I think that's a real mistake," she said on Friday at a press conference.
 Instead, social networks should crack down early on influential accounts that serve as sources of misinformation.
-On Friday, Twitter banned Michael Flynn, Sidney Powell and other high-profile Trump supporters who promoted the QAnon conspiracy theory before permanently suspending the president's account.
+On Friday, Twitter banned Michael Flynn, Sidney Powell and other high-profile Trump supporters who promoted the QAnon conspiracy theory, before permanently suspending the president's account.

-One unsubstantiated conspiracy theory that has spread widely is a claim the rioters were members of a left-wing anti-fascist movement called Antifa disguising themselves as Trump supporters.
+One unsubstantiated conspiracy theory that has spread widely is a claim that the rioters were members of a left-wing anti-fascist movement called Antifa disguising themselves as Trump supporters.

 US Rep. Matt Gaetz, a Florida Republican, promoted the bogus idea on both social media and in a speech on the House floor.
-He cited a now-corrected article in the Washington Times that falsely claimed facial recognition company, XRVision, identified rioters as members of Antifa.
+He cited a now-corrected article in the Washington Times that falsely claimed facial recognition company XRVision identified rioters as members of Antifa.
 The technology company refuted the claim in a statement.

-That didn't stop the conspiracy theory, though, from continuing to pop up on various social media sites.
+But that didn't stop the conspiracy theory from continuing to pop up on various social media sites.
 Actor Kevin Sorbo, known for his role in the 1990s television series Hercules: The Legendary Journeys, also pushed the unsubstantiated claim on Twitter.
-One tweet he shared this week was labeled by Twitter as manipulated media while others were not.
-Clicking on the label brought users to a page stating fact-checkers haven't found any evidence that Antifa activists stormed the US Capitol.
+One tweet he shared this week was labeled by Twitter as manipulated media while others weren't.
+Clicking on the label brought users to a page that says fact-checkers haven't found any evidence that Antifa activists stormed the US Capitol.

 Another video shared on social media claims an Antifa member admitted he was paid to protest at the Capitol building.
-The video has been debunked by fact checkers.
+The video has been debunked by fact-checkers.

 On Facebook, some posts pushing the Antifa conspiracy theory were also labeled for containing false information or missing context.
 A screenshot of a tweet from defamation lawyer and Trump supporter Lin Wood that falsely claimed that QAnon supporter Jake Angeli is a member of Antifa was labeled as false information on Facebook.
 Users were directed to an article from a fact-checking site.
 Wood has been suspended from Twitter.
-The same claims, though, using other images were not labeled.
+The same claims, though, using other images, weren't labeled.

 Outside of major social networks, conspiracy theories continue to spring up on sites frequented by conservatives.
 A site that was created after Reddit banned a popular Donald Trump subreddit has become a haven for conspiracy theories.

-In a thread displaying an illustration of Babbitt's shooting, users who went by pseudonyms argued back and forth about whether she was actually dead with some calling her a crisis actor or member of Antifa.
+In a thread displaying an illustration of Babbitt's shooting, users who went by pseudonyms argued back and forth about whether she was actually dead, with some calling her a crisis actor or member of Antifa.
 Others seemed unsure what to think.

 "I am still trying to figure out if this was real," one user wrote, referring to Babbitt's death.
 "A lot of strange things happened in that video."